 If a website tries to extract your data, Firefox will warn you with a prompt in the address bar.
 You can choose whether to allow the website to extract your data.
 This is the most common way to observe this protection.

 However, the Canvas Permission Prompt is not the only thing that Fingerprinting Protection is doing.
-Fingerprinting Detection also looks at other factors:
+Fingerprinting Detection changes how you are detected online:

 - Your timezone is reported to be UTC